top of page

 Some theories suggest that it relates to brain areas that process rejection, failure, and criticism, primarily the amygdala and prefrontal cortex.
 The amygdala governs emotional responses, while the prefrontal cortex controls higher cognitive functions.

-However, for some individuals, the emotional centers may override cognitive functions, leading to overwhelming painful emotions.
 The resulting emotional dysregulation, characterized by the inability to manage negative emotions, is closely tied to RSD.

-Researchers also believe genetics may play a role in the development of RSD.
-Individuals with familial histories of mental health conditions or neurodivergent traits may be more susceptible.
-Further research is necessary to explore the relationship between genetics and RSD.
+Researchers also believe genetics may play a role in rejection sensitivity.
+Individuals with familial histories of mental health conditions or neurodivergent traits may be more susceptible to rejection sensitivity.

 Experiences of RSD can differ greatly among individuals.
 However, the hallmark of RSD is intense emotional pain resulting from real or perceived rejection or criticism.